PietroFilippo/movie-finder-cli/README.md

 - `ui/`: Controls the interactive terminal prompts and rendering of tables using the `rich` library.
 - `filters.py`: Logic processing for including or excluding keywords.
 - `downloader.py`: Logic handling torrent client detection and `webtorrent-cli` execution.
+- `subtitles.py`: Logic for searching and downloading subtitles using `subliminal`.
 - `constants.py`: Stores configuration constants, trackers, and UI themes.